No chambers. No powder beds.

 One of the greatest things about a no-melt additive process for metals is that it is capable of making large parts.
 Two things make this possible: open-atmosphere operation and scalable equipment.

-Since MELD is open atmosphere, it does need to be contained like many similar technologies.
+Since MELD is open atmosphere, it does not need to be contained like many similar technologies.
 Melt-based processes either have a container to hold metal powder or operate in a chamber that prevents oxygen from getting in while the laser is running.
 Either way, these containers automatically limit you in the size part you can build.
 MELD doesn’t need a powderbed or a chamber.
 Without these constraints, MELD can make parts as big as you want.

 MELD equipment is also an important factor.
 Traditional equipment in machine shops, like CNCs and mills, have a lot in common with MELD equipment.
 These types of machines get bigger as needed.
 The same is true for MELD machines.
 Dream big, build big!